Merionethshire: Geography

 Merionethshire was a maritime county, bounded to the north by Caernarfonshire, to the east by Denbighshire, to the south by Montgomeryshire and Cardiganshire, and to the west by Cardigan Bay.
 With a total area of 1,731 km^{2} (668 sq miles), it was one of the more sparsely populated counties in Great Britain.

 The Merioneth area remains one of the strongest Welsh-speaking parts of Wales, although places like Barmouth and Tywyn are very anglicised.
-The coastline consisted alternately of cliffs and stretches of sand and the area generally was the most mountainous in Wales; a large part of the Snowdonia National Park had been within its boundaries.
-The highest point (county top) was Aran Fawddwy near the village of Dinas Mawddwy at 905 m (2,970 ft), which is also the southernmost mountain in Great Britain to exceed an altitude of 900 metres.
-However, the mountain of Cadair Idris 893 m (2,929 ft) to the south of Dolgellau was better known and hugely popular with hillwalkers.
+The coastline consists alternately of cliffs and stretches of sand and the area generally is the most mountainous in Wales; a large part of the Snowdonia National Park is within its boundaries.
+The highest point (county top) is Aran Fawddwy near the village of Dinas Mawddwy at 905 m (2,970 ft), which is also the southernmost mountain in Great Britain to exceed an altitude of 900 metres.
+However, the mountain of Cader Idris 893 m (2,929 ft) to the south of Dolgellau is better known and hugely popular with hillwalkers.
 Other mountains include Arenig Fawr and the Rhinogydd.
-The chief rivers were the Dwyryd, the Mawddach, the Dyfi and the Dee, while in the south the Dulas formed the county boundary.
-Waterfalls such as Pistyll Cain and small lakes were numerous, the largest being Bala Lake (4 mi long and 1 mi broad).
+The chief rivers are the Dwyryd, the Mawddach, the Dyfi and the Dee, while in the south the Dulas formed the county boundary.
+Waterfalls such as Pistyll Cain and small lakes are numerous, the largest being Llyn Tegid (4 mi long and 1 mi broad).